emmerkhofer/521_project/README.md

 ## Code Running Instruction:
 Download data.zip, unzip it and put data folder, 521project_code.py and util.py in the same folder.

-ps: The Xgboost model takes long time to run, almost 8 hours,
+Ps: The Xgboost model takes long time to run, almost 8 hours,